-Wagshurst, Baden Germany is a small hamlet in Baden-Württemberg, Germany.
+Wagshurst, Baden is a small hamlet in present-day Germany Federal State of Baden-Württemberg.
 During most of the 19th century, when many of its sons and daughters emigrated to the United States, it was part of The Grand Duchy of Baden (see Baden – A Brief History)

 In 1984, with a bit of determination and perhaps more luck, Dan Riehle(1) discovered the connection between his ancestor, Clemens Riehle and Wagshurst, setting off a cascade of genealogical discovery.
 We have since identified a number of additional emigrants from Wagshurst and explored the town.
 We share some of that with you here…